3 for 2 on interior paint mixing at B&Q

 5 | Gender Pay Gap Report for SWUKL

-SWUKL, as referenced in the company overview is part the Group.
-As a global company with multiples businesses in the EMEAI region, Sherwin-Williams has a company-wide enterprise initiatives and HR programmes targeted at reducing the gender pay gap and making SW a fair and inclusive place to work.
+SWUKL, as referenced in the company overview, is part the Group.
+As a global company with multiples businesses in the EMEAI region,the Group has a company-wide enterprise initiatives and HR programmes targeted at reducing the gender pay gap and making the company a fair and inclusive place to work.

 5.1 | Inclusion, Diversity and Equity (ID&E)